Fire and rescue services

 Do this at least 8 weeks before you leave.

-If you have immediate concerns for your welfare, or the welfare of another Australian, call the 24-hour Consular Emergency Centre on +61 2 6261 3305 or contact your nearest Australian Embassy, High Commission or Consulate to discuss counselling hotlines and services available in your location.
+If you have immediate concerns for your welfare or the welfare of another Australian, call the 24-hour Consular Emergency Centre on +61 2 6261 3305 or contact your nearest Australian Embassy, High Commission or Consulate to discuss counselling hotlines and services available in your location.

 More information:

-Not all medication available over the counter or by prescription in Australia is available in other countries.
+Not all medications available over the counter or by prescription in Australia are available in other countries.
 Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.

 If you plan to bring medication, check if it's legal in Portugal.
 Take enough legal medication for your trip.

 You can carry prescription medicines for personal use into Portugal.
+If you are unsure about medication and quantities, contact the Portuguese National Drug Authority, Infarmed.

 To receive medications by post, you may require an import permit.